Trotto go links

 In a remote company that's doubling, like Figma, knowledge management is vital—and Trotto helps with that.

-In the life and times of COVID-19, Figma employees are working from anywhere but the office.
+In today's modern work environment, Figma employees are working from anywhere.
 For Dev, having Trotto go links so he can easily and quickly share policies and processes has been immensely important.

 When the software is table stakes, relationships matter most.